Dr Anja Shortland

 Telephone: +44 (0)20 7848 7274

-Dr Anja Shortland is Reader in Political Economy and Director of Postgraduate Research in the Department of Political Economy.
+Dr Anja Shortland is Reader in Political Economy.
+She is also the Research Group leader for Political Economy of Peace and Security.
 Her current research projects are in peace science and the economics of crime.
-Although largely based on data analysis, her work usually cuts across disciplinary boundaries adopting techniques and insights from sociology, engineering, geography, politics, international relations and economics.
+Although often based on data analysis, her work usually cuts across disciplinary boundaries adopting techniques and insights from sociology, engineering, geography, politics, international relations and economics.

 Anja was an Engineering and Economics undergraduate at Oxford and then did her Masters and PhD in International Relations at the LSE.
 Before coming to King's she worked as a lecturer in Economics at Leicester, a Reader in Economics at Brunel University and as a consultant to the World Bank.

-Anja's research broadly falls into three categories: 1) crime, conflict and security policy, 2) the role of government in finance, and 3) using geographic information science in economic analysis.
-She is particularly interested in maritime security, war economies and informal modes of governance.
+Anja's research broadly falls into three categories: 1) the economics of crime, 2) informal governance, and 3) civil conflict.
+She is currently working on the topic of kidnap for ransom, examining who kidnaps and why, how ransoms are negotiated and kidnaps resolved and who provides the governance for this tricky market.
 She has published widely on the issue of maritime piracy and co-authored the 2013 World Bank Policy Report: "The Pirates of Somalia: Ending the Threat; Rebuilding a Nation."

-Anja welcomes PhD applications in the fields of peace science, the political economy of development and the economics of crime, including from professionals with experience in these areas.
+Anja welcomes PhD applications in the fields of the economics of crime, informal governance and peace science, including from professionals with experience in these areas.

-Shortland, A. and Percy S. (2013): Governance, Naval Intervention and Piracy in Somalia forthcoming in Peace Economics, Peace Studies and Public Policy
+Shortland, A. and Percy S. (2013): Governance, Naval Intervention and Piracy in Somalia, Peace Economics, Peace Studies and Public Policy

 Fielding, D. and Shortland, A. (2010): “An Eye for an Eye, a Tooth for a Tooth” - Violence and Counter-insurgency in Egypt, Journal of Peace Research Vol 47, Issue 4 pp 433-447